cloudmesh/client/docs/source/man/man.rst

         quit

     Description:
-        Action to be performed when quit is typed
+        Action to be performed whne quit is typed

 quit